Sean-w94/atmos/article/article.md

 Before commencing a project it's worth weighing up the priorities and choosing an approach that meets the criteria.
-For us it was mainly about payload size because we wanted the real-time application to feel instant, in spite of poor network conditions.
+For us it was mainly about payload size because we wanted the real-time application to feel instant, despite poor network conditions.

 Cross-platform functionality was less important, because we had a specific target audience.
 Therefore we sacrificed universal compatibility in favour of small file size.
 For instance we used